Daave2/Morricards/structure.md

 - **`/app/(pages)/*`**: Each subdirectory represents a route.
   - `page.tsx`: The main React component for the route.
 It's often a wrapper that suspense-loads a client component.
   - `*Client.tsx`: The primary interactive component for a page (e.g., `PickingListClient.tsx`).
 All client-side logic, state management, and form handling reside here.
 - **`app/api`**: Server-side API routes.
+These are critical for proxying requests to external services that have CORS restrictions or require secret API keys.
+  - `app/api/morrisons/product/route.ts`: A key proxy that fetches the full, rich product data object.
-- **`app/actions.ts`**: Contains Server Actions, which are used for form submissions and data fetching from client components without needing explicit API endpoints.
+- **`app/actions.ts`**: Contains Server Actions, which are used for form submissions and initial data fetching from client components.
 - **`app/layout.tsx`**: The root layout of the application.
 - **`app/globals.css`**: Global styles and theme definitions for ShadCN and Tailwind CSS.